LewisYoul/Curriculum_Vitae/README.md

 * **Quick Study -** An ability to learn new technologies quickly.
 From my time at Makers Academy I have developed a set of skills that allow me to pick up new languages and processes quickly, meaning I can hit the ground running.

-* **Technologies -** Documented experience working with a variety of languages an stacks.
-Principally Ruby, Rails, PostgreSQL, React JS, Node JS and React.
+* **Technologies -** Documented experience working with a variety of languages and stacks.
+Principally Ruby, Rails, PostgreSQL, React JS, Node JS and MongoDB.
 Please see my Projects section for examples.

 #### Transferable